Sequence container (C++)

 In C++, sequence containers or sequence collections refer to a group of container class templates in the standard library that implement storage of data elements.
 Being templates, they can be used to store arbitrary elements, such as integers or custom classes.
 One common property of all sequential containers is that the elements can be accessed sequentially.
 Like all other standard library components, they reside in namespace std.

-The following containers are defined in the current revision of the C++ standard: array, vector, inplace_vector, list, forward_list, deque, and hive.
-Each of these containers implements different algorithms for data storage, which means that they have different speed guarantees for different operations:
+The following containers are defined in the current revision of the C++ standard: